capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 * Game must include a timer for each party member.
 * Game must be able to generate coding problems based on topic and difficulty chosen.
 * Chosen background from the quest form must display during the ongoing quest.
-* Game must be able grade answers based on correct and incorrect user(s) input.

 * Users can opt out or leave a started quest.